Start-up Nation: Criticism

 Ruth Schuster, reviewing the book for Haaretz, feels that it is "tarnished by a jarring, tub-thumping patriotism."
 A review in The Christian Science Monitor notes that "critics say that the story behind how a country of 7 million has more Nasdaq-listed companies than Europe is more complex than Singer and Senor paint it to be."

-Yusuf Mansur, writing in The Jordan Times, argues that two of the factors to which Senor and Singer attribute Israel's success, the IDF and Soviet-Jewish immigration, have only been sustainable because of the foreign aid that Israel receives from the United States and private sources.
-Mansur also faults the authors for suggesting that the disparity between entrepreneurship in Israel's Arab and Jewish sectors is rooted in the exemption of Arabs from military service rather than what Mansour perceives to be "the discriminatory policies of Israel against its Arab citizens," particularly in education and the labor market.
+Yusuf Mansur, writing in The Jordan Times, contends that two factors cited by Senor and Singer as key to Israel’s success—the IDF and Soviet-Jewish immigration—have only been sustainable due to foreign aid from the United States and private sources.
+Mansur also criticizes the authors for attributing the gap in entrepreneurship between Israel’s Palestinian and Jewish communities to Arabs and Palestinians' exemption from military service, instead of what he views as "Israel’s discriminatory policies against its Arab citizens," particularly in areas of education and employment.

 Gal Beckerman, writing in The Forward magazine, observes that the book "presents Israel in an extremely positive light as a bastion of entrepreneurial spirit and technological achievement.
 It skirts a discussion of the conflict with the Palestinians, or even the wealth inequality within Israel, thereby dovetailing nicely with recent public relations efforts by Israel to shift attention away from its problems and toward its achievements."

 Impact

 Journalists and policymakers in several countries have recommended Start-up Nation as a useful guide for promoting entrepreneurship.
 A review of the book in The Irish Times calls on Ireland to follow Israel's model.
 Andrius Kubilius, the prime minister of Lithuania, has cited Start-up Nation as his favorite book.
 Yrjö Ojasaar, managing partner of Solon Partners, an executive consulting and angel investor company in Estonia, says "there is much to be learned from the Israeli experience of venture capital incubation through building incentives for privatization."
 CNN's Fareed Zakaria called Start-up Nation "a book every single Arab businessman, Arab bureaucrat, and Arab politician should read."
 The book is cited as a handbook of "classic economics."
 It teaches small businesses "how effective a cohesive team can be, especially when that team places an emphasis on chutzpah first."

-Former Palestinian Prime Minister Salam Fayyad reportedly kept a copy of Start-up Nation on his desk as a source of inspiration for the West Bank's own burgeoning technology industry.
+Former Palestinian prime minister Salam Fayyad reportedly kept a copy of Start-up Nation on his desk as a source of inspiration for the West Bank's own burgeoning technology industry.